GMLC-TDC/HELICS/docs/configuration/Filters.md

 #### clone
 this message will copy a message and send it to the original destination plus a new one.

+#### firewall
+The firewall filter will eventually be able to execute firewall like rules on messages and perform certain actions on them, that can set flags, or drop or reroute the message.
+The nature of this is still in development and will be available at a later release.

 #### custom filters
 Custom filters are allowed as well, these require a callback operator that can be called from any thread and modify the message in some way.